dirkschumacher/llr/README.md

 top of R’s abstract syntax trees.
 Expressions are not interpreted, but are translated to R’s AST and then interpreted by the R interpreter.

-Most implementation details are sub-optimal, but the focus was on having fun and producing results instead writing perfect code.
+Most implementation details are sub-optimal, but the focus is on having fun and producing results instead writing perfect code.
 There are also many bugs and inconsistencies\!